 Opting for the train instead of cars and buses, or flights when travelling for business is a great way to cut down that carbon footprint.
 And on the note of business travel, arriving by train will (usually) put you in the heart of the city centre – rather than at an out-of-town airport – hence you’ll also be able to cut down your inner-city commute.
 Grab a bike or hop on a public bus or tube rather than a taxi and you’re good to go.

-Another way to cut out the mindless use of paper and plastic is to invest in a to-go coffee cup.
+Another way to cut out unnecessary paper and plastic is to invest in a to-go coffee cup.
 Of the 2.5 billion coffee cups used per year in the UK, it is estimated that only one in four are recycled.
-It’s fair to say that most of us enjoy a coffee-to-go on route to the office at least a couple of times a week, and switching to a flask or travel mug is a good way to stop contributing to the waste.
+It’s fair to say that most of us enjoy a coffee-to-go, switching to a flask or travel mug is a good way to stop contributing to the waste.
 Several large chains now also offer discounts to those who opt for their own travel cup.
 So it’s a win-win.
 Plus, no one has to know you opted for that chain café, rather than the hipster barista place you tell them that you go to…

 4. Mind your waste